Juneo-io/juneojs-examples/README.md

 - `docs/crossJunetoJVM.ts`: This example shows how to send a cross-chain transaction from JUNE Chain to the JVM Chain.

 More documentation will be provided in the future.
 Stay tuned!

+## License

+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for more details.